Moving to Ireland from the EU 2026: No Visa, Step-by-Step

 • Start a business

-EEA countries include: All EU member states plus Iceland, Liechtenstein, and Norway.
+EEA countries include: All 27 EU member states plus Iceland, Liechtenstein and Norway.
+Swiss citizens have equivalent rights under the EU-Swiss bilateral agreements.

 Do you need a visa or residence permit?